 That is usually enough.
 I have found that Cheesy Garlic Chicken Wraps do not need much around them to feel complete.

-Variations and Adjustments for Cheesy Garlic Chicken Wraps
+Variations for Cheesy Garlic Chicken Wraps

 Mild or Spicy